Effective Date: September 7, 2018

 Information You Provide to Us

-When you request a resource, subscribe to our newsletter or submit a “Contact Us” communication to us through the Online Services, we may request you provide your name, employer information, email address, phone number and address so we understand more about you and can communicate with you about the services and resources you have requested.
+When you request a resource, register on our Sites, place an order, subscribe to our newsletter, respond to a survey, fill out a form, or submit a “Contact Us” communication to us through the Online Services, we may request you provide your name, employer information, email address, phone number and address so we understand more about you and can communicate with you about the services and resources you have requested.

 If you apply for employment with us through our Online Services, we require you to provide your name, email address and phone number along with a copy of your resume.